 We do offer a combination of repayment types.
 If you want to take a part of your mortgage on interest only, you’ll have to meet our qualifying criteria.
 Get in touch with us to see if you’re eligible.

 What if my plan is not on track?

-Could I extend my mortgage term?
+Could I extend my interest only mortgage term?